Radiation pressure from light or microwave fields couples mechanical and optical degrees of freedom at the quantum level.

-There is currently a big international push to utilise this coupling to achieve truly non-classical behaviour in macroscopic mechanical oscillators.
+There is currently an international push to utilize the optomechanical coupling to achieve truly non-classical behavior in macroscopic mechanical oscillators.
 This could not only further our understanding of the physical world, but also allow new technologies such as ultra-sensitive mass or spin sensors capable of detecting single atoms, or memories and state transfer for quantum computers.

 Written by Warwick P. Bowen and Gerard J. Milburn, Quantum Optomechanics discusses modern developments in this field from experimental and theoretical standpoints.
 The authors share their insight on a range of important topics, including optomechanical cooling and entanglement; quantum limits on measurement precision and how to overcome them via back-action evading measurements; feedback control; single photon and nonlinear optomechanics; optomechanical synchronization; coupling of optomechanical systems to microwave circuits and two-level systems, such as atoms and superconducting qubits; and optomechanical tests of gravitational decoherence.